For the Skeptical Mind

 KEY INSIGHT: A chart isn't something that happens to you.
 It's a conversation you're always in the middle of.
 Patterns repeat until awareness changes them.
 Once you see a pattern, you become free to participate with it instead of repeating it unconsciously.

-What We'd Tell the Skeptic
+What I'd Tell the Skeptic

 Instead, consider approaching it as an experiment: